quietvoid/dovi_tool/README.md

 Converts RPU within a single layer HEVC file.
 The enhancement layer can be discarded using `--discard`

-* Convert to 8.1 and discard EL: `dovi_tool convert -m 2 convert --discard file.hevc`
+* Convert to 8.1 and discard EL: `dovi_tool -m 2 convert --discard file.hevc`
 #### demux
 Rust port of yusesope's python tool.
 Credits goes to them.
 Demuxes single track dual layer Dolby Vision into Base layer and Enhancement layer files.